Laholm power plant in Halland County was built in 1932 and is 100 per cent owned by Statkraft. The plant has an annual production of 36 GWh.

-Sweden reduced its greenhouse gas emissions by 27 per cent from 1990 to 2018.
+Sweden reduced its greenhouse gas emissions by more than 30 per cent from 1990 to 2020.
 According to the action plan, CO2 emissions in 2030 will be reduced by 70 per cent compared with 2010, and the country will be CO2 neutral by 2045.

 Already in 2012 the government met its target of 49 per cent renewable share in power consumption by 2020.
 For the energy sector, the target is to have 100-per-cent renewable power generation by 2040.

 The independent Climate Change Performance Index (CCPI) ranks the world's countries based on a variety of climate criteria.
 In 2020 Sweden tops the list again, for the third year in a row.

 "Sweden's climate ambitions, including 100-per-cent renewable energy production, go hand in hand with our strategy in Statkraft.
 There should be great opportunities for more business activities aimed at, for example, electrification of transport through various solutions," says Jakob Norström, CEO of Statkraft Sverige AB and Sweden regional director for Statkraft's Production business area.

 "People in Sweden are generally positive towards the transition to electric transport, although the northern part of the country may experience difficulties at first with long distances and the range of electric vehicles.
 The commitment is there, so the obstacles will be resolved further down the road," he says.